8ctavio/vergil/apps/docs/src/composables/useModel.md

 ### Component model sharing

 Component models are mainly designed to be provided to a single component.
 Nevertheless, is possible and supported to share a model between multiple components, if required.
-To achieve this, both the model's `exposed` and `elements` objects need to be excluded so that conflicts where different components try to expose data into the same model are prevented.
-These objects may be excluded through the `includeExposed` and `includeElements` [configuration options](#parameters).
+To achieve this, the model's `exposed` and `elements` objects must not be included so that conflicts where different components try to expose data into the same model are prevented.
+The inclusion of these objects is controlled by the `includeExposed` and `includeElements` [configuration options](#parameters).

 ## Definition